OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 This documentation is based on the documentation of the [TRuDI Live CD](https://bitbucket.org/dzgtrudi/trudi-public/src/523dc990c741630342bdc5aeb93375373b11fb88/doc/linux-live-image.md?at=master), which is a similar project of the [Physikalisch-Technische Bundesanstalt](https://www.ptb.de) for the transparency of smart meters, but was updated to support newer versions of Ubuntu Linux.

-### Downloading and mounting of the original Ubuntu ISO image
+### Preparing the Linux Live Image

 We use Ubuntu 19.04 (amd64) as the base for our ISO image.
+We expect that the chargy git repository is located at *../ChargyDesktopApp*.

 ```
 wget http://releases.ubuntu.com/19.04/ubuntu-19.04-desktop-amd64.iso